This guide will help you prepare for life in Budapest.

 Cost of Living

-The cost of living in Budapest is guide affordable for those coming from the U.S. The Hungarian currency is known as the Forint (HUF) and $1 USD is currently around 295 HUF.
+The cost of living in Budapest is very affordable for those coming from the U.S. The Hungarian currency is known as the Forint (HUF) and $1 USD is currently around 295 HUF.
 Credit cards are accepted in many stores and restaurants, but definitely not all, so it is best to carry cash.
 Eating out liberally costs approximately $350-600/month and rent is generally $350-500/month maximum.